Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Lifting Hamiltonian systems

-With all of this formalism in place, we are now ready to present our main theorem.
-Let $H\in C^\infty(T^*M)$ be a Hamiltonian function, and use $\vec{H}$ for its Hamiltonian vector field on $M$.
-By abusing terminology slightly, we will often refer to an integral curve $\lambda(t)$ of $\vec{H}$ as simply {\it an integral curve of } $H$.
-We lift this Hamiltonian to $Q$ using $\pi^2$.
-The following theorem connects the solutions of the lifted Hamiltonian system $\widetilde H = H \circ \pi^2$ to the properties of the Hamiltonian $H$ and the Ehresmann connection $\calH$.
+With this formalism in place, we are ready to state our main theorem.
+For any Hamiltonian function $H$, we let $\vec{H}$ be its Hamiltonian vector field.
+We will use the term \emph{integral curve of} $H$ to mean an integral curve of its Hamiltonian vector field.
+Note that our decomposition of the tangent bundle $TQ = \calH \oplus \calV$ gives us a corresponding direct sum representation $T^*Q = \Ann(\calV) \oplus \Ann(\calH)$ of the cotangent bundle.